How to Keep Air Plants Alive and Healthy (They Might Even Bloom!)

 Yup, as the name indicates, you must provide lots of air for your air plant.
 Do you need to give it a fan or blow dryer?
 No. Just make sure that it’s not sealed up in a closed container so that fresh air can circulate freely around the plant.

 Personally, I give air plants an hour-long bath to meet their water requirements.
-In the summer they need a weekly soak, where in the winter it’s once every 3 weeks or so.
+In the summer they need a weekly soak, whereas in the winter it’s once every 3 weeks or so.
 I like to use rainwater whenever I can, and this is pretty simple given I live in a rainforest!
-You can use tap water as well, just leave it out for 24 hours to allow the chlorine to evaporate.
+You can use tap water as well, just leave it out for 24 hours to allow the chlorine to evaporate, or use filtered water.

 Air plants prefer bright, indirect light.
 A sunny window may be too much light and a dark room will be too little.
 Find a bright spot in your home, where the sun doesn’t directly beam right at the plant which can burn it.